Vitreous chamber

 The vitreous chamber is the largest of the three chambers in the eye and is located behind the lens and in front of the optic nerve.
 The vitreous chamber is located in the posterior cavity of the eye.
 This chamber is occupied with a thick, clear gel-like substance called the vitreous humor.

 Structure

 Within the vertebrate eye, there are considered to be three chambers: anterior, posterior, and vitreous.
-It is important to note that the eye can also be classified as having two cavities: anterior and posterior.
+The eye can also be classified as having two cavities: anterior and posterior.
 Both the anterior and posterior chambers are located within the anterior cavity, while the vitreous chamber is located in the posterior cavity.
 The best way to distinguish between the two cavities is to use the lens as a dividing point.
 The vitreous chamber is the largest of the three chambers and is located behind the lens and in front of the optic nerve.
 This chamber is filled with a thick, clear gel-like substance called the vitreous humor (also vitreous body).
 The humor plays a crucial role in supporting the posterior side of the lens.